eternussolutionsdotcom/gokarma/_docs/Donation Transactions/Donations Transactions.md

 ---
 title: Donation Transactions
-category:Donation Transactions
+category: Donation Transactions
 order: 2
 ---
 ## A list of all donations along with the details.

 **Features**:
 * See the list of all transactions.
 * Filter the transaction records by donation type, donation status and anonymous donations.
 * View and download 80G receipt of donor.

 **To view the record**:

 1. Double click on record or select edit button.

 **Update the donations**:

 1. Open any record

 2. Make required changes.

 3. Select Update button

 >To update the donation transaction, donation status should be “Not Received”.

 **View and download 80 G receipt**:

 Provides you a certificate that exempts you part or fully from paying taxes, if you have made donations.

 **To view or download the 80G receipt**:

 1. After receiving donation, a record has been created in donation transaction.

 2. Select view icon of desired record.

 3. Select **Download** button.

 4. Receipt will be downloaded in pdf format.